nautobot/nautobot-ansible/README.md

 ## History

-> This is a fork of the netbox.netbox Ansible Galaxy collection found at [https://github.com/netbox-community/ansible_modules](https://github.com/netbox-community/ansible_modules) in February, 2021
+> This is a fork of the `netbox.netbox` Ansible Galaxy collection found at [https://github.com/netbox-community/ansible_modules](https://github.com/netbox-community/ansible_modules) in February, 2021.